Israel–Slovenia relations

 Israel and Slovenia established diplomatic relations on 28 April 1992.
-Although Israel does not have an embassy in Slovenia, the Israeli embassy in Vienna serves as a non-resident diplomatic mission to Slovenia, and Slovenia has had an embassy in Tel Aviv since 1 August 1994.
+Israel opened its embassy in Slovenia in September 2026 in Ljubljana, while Slovenia has had an embassy in Tel Aviv since 1 August 1994.

-In July 2025, Slovenia imposed entry bans on Israel's National Security Minister Itamar Ben-Gvir and Finance Minister Bezalel Smotrich, aligning its actions with similar measures previously taken by other countries.
-Days later, Slovenia announced a comprehensive embargo on the import, export, and transit of arms and military equipment to and from Israel.

 History

 In 1998, Israel and Slovenia signed an agreement on promotion and protection of investments which entered into force in 1999, and in 2007, Israel and Slovenia signed an agreement on the avidness of double taxation which entered into force in the same year.
 In 2006 the President of the Republic of Slovenia Janez Drnovšek visited Israel, and in 2010 the President of the State of Israel Shimon Peres visited Slovenia.
 In 2020, Slovenia designated Hezbollah as a terrorist organization.
 In 2021, Israeli paratroopers parachuted into Slovenia to honor poet and anti-Nazi fighter Hannah Szenes.
 In 2024, former prime minister and opposition leader Janez Janša visited Israel and promised to relocate the Slovenian embassy to Jerusalem should he become prime minister again.

 On 17 July 2025, the Slovenian government designated Israeli National Security Minister Itamar Ben Gvir and Finance Minister Bezalel Smotrich "persona non grata" over their roles in human rights violations against Palestinians.
 On 30 July, Slovenia announced a complete ban on the import, export, and transit of arms and military equipment to and from Israel.

-On September 25 2025, The Slovenian government formally bans Israeli prime minister Benjamin Netanyahu from entering the country, linking the ban to the International Criminal Court arrest warrant out for Netanyahu.
+On 25 September 2025, The Slovenian government formally bans Israeli prime minister Benjamin Netanyahu from entering the country, linking the ban to the International Criminal Court arrest warrant out for Netanyahu.

+On 3 June 2026, an Israir flight bound for Ljubljana was diverted to Zagreb after Slovenian authorities denied it permission to land.
+Israir CEO Uri Sirkis alleged that the decision was politically motivated and described it as a violation of European Union aviation agreements.
+The incident prompted protests from Israeli officials, including the Foreign Ministry.
+The day after, Janez Janša assumed his role as Prime Minister and ordered the removal of the Palestinian flag from the government building.
+Shortly after, Israeli Foreign Minister Gideon Sa'ar announced that Israel would open an embassy in Ljubljana, its first resident diplomatic mission in Slovenia.
+All sanctions on Israel, including the arms embargo, travel bans on Israeli politicians, and bans on Jewish imports from Judea and Samaria, were lifted.
+On 27 June 2026, Janša reiterated to Israeli media his intention that the Slovenian embassy to Israel in Tel Aviv would be relocated to Jerusalem.
+President Nataša Pirc Musar, as well as the confidence and supply party Resni.ca, voiced opposition to the relocation.

+In July 2026, Israel announced Ruth Cohen-Dar as their first-ever resident ambassador to Slovenia.
+On 9 September 2026, Israel's embassy in Ljubljana was officially inaugurated during a visit by Israel's Foreign Minister, Gideon Sa'ar.